João Monteiro (footballer)

-João Manuel Silva Monteiro (born 7 May 2001) is a Portuguese professional footballer who plays for Académico de Viseu.
+João Manuel Silva Monteiro (born 7 May 2001) is a Portuguese professional footballer who plays as a goalkeeper for Liga 3 club A.D.
+Sanjoanense.

 Club career

 Having started his football in Santa Marinha, Vila Nova de Gaia, Monteiro joined Benfica in 2013, where he signed his first professional contract in 2017.
 He was later transferred to Belenenses SAD in July 2019.

 On 27 November 2021, as a COVID-19-hit Belenenses SAD were forced to name a team of just nine players for the Primeira Liga home game against Benfica, Monteiro made his professional debut as an outfield player, with Álvaro Ramalho playing as the goalkeeper.
 The encounter led to a 7–0 lead for Benfica at half time, before the game was eventually stopped during the break, as Monteiro was injured.

 On 28 June 2022, Monteiro signed a two-year contract with Académico de Viseu.

 International career

 João Monteiro is a youth international for Portugal.